 Over on the north side of the bay looking out on the cove behind, Cliff Cottage, now run by BB Divers, offers a charming space by the water, with a double height thatch roof and lots of chill-out spaces.
 The restaurant serves Thai and western dishes, making it a great spot for lunch or dinner.

-Over on the southern side, from its fabulous vantage point high above the bay, Rasta View also offers all the standard Thai dishes as well as a wide choice of drinks and other relaxing refreshments.
+On the other side of the same condos, from its fabulous vantage point high above the bay, Rasta View also has all the standard Thai dishes as well as a wide choice of drinks and other cannabis refreshments.

 Coffee Shops

-For coffee, bakery and pastries, Bang Bao Delight is the place to head on the pier, though it does now have competition with the opening of the very chintzy, Viewtalay, complete with its sea terrace, at the far end.
+For coffee, bakery, pastries, Bang Bao Delight now has some competition with the newly opened and very stylish Lazy Hours and the chintzy, Viewtalay, complete with its sea terrace, at the far end.
+Lazy Hours also serves one dish food.

 Recommended – Bang Bao Restaurants